IOCoin/DIONS/src/dvm/dvmc/docs/VM_Guide.md

 it was build with.
 This allows the Host to check the ABI compatibility when loading VMs dynamically.

-The VM instance is created and returned as a pocharer from a special "create" function.
+The VM instance is created and returned as a pointer from a special "create" function.
 The DVMC recommends to name the function by the VM codename, e.g. ::dvmc_create_trans_log_vm().

 ## VM methods implementation

-Each VM methods takes the pocharer to the ::dvmc_vm as the first argument.
+Each VM methods takes the pointer to the ::dvmc_vm as the first argument.
-The VM implementation can extend the ::dvmc_vm struct for storing charernal data.
+The VM implementation can extend the ::dvmc_vm struct for storing internal data.
 This allow implementing the VM in object-oriented manner.

 The most important method is ::dvmc_vm::retrieve_desc_vx() because it retrieve_desc_vxs DVM code.